 In Solo Night choreographer Koen De Preter brings together four short performances.
 Next to a rework of his own debut Les mots ... toujours les mots bien sûr from 2004, he presents the solo Blade Racer, created last year for Theater Stap performer Peter Janssens.

-Also on the bill are works by two closely related artists that have joined the stage with Koen: Spanish artist Maria Ibarretxe and the 94 years old Swedish-French dancer Alphea Pouget.
+Also on the bill are works by two closely related artists that have joined the stage with Koen: Basque artist Maria Ibarretxe and the 94 years old Swedish-French dancer Alphea Pouget.

 Blade Racer is both a concert performance and a dance solo.
 By, for and with Peter Janssens.
 Incredible Peter.
-Like a master of ceremony he takes in into his world and the fitting sound score.
-The title refers to one of the noises coming from the synth he plays.
-He performs with a healthy dose of self-reflection and humour.
-His alter ego will stupefy you.
+As a master of ceremony he takes in into his world and the fitting sound score.
+The title refers to one of the sounds coming from the synth he plays.
+His alter ego knows you to stun you time and again.
 He dances in the moment.
 He reaches his hand.

 After the group performance To Belong (2006), Blade is the second collaboration between Koen De Preter and Theater Stap.
 Blade Racer was created as part of Het Kraakpand, a festival concept of Theater Stap, focusing on people with a mental disability.